luisDVA/overlay/README.md

 # overlay <img src="man/figures/logo.png" align="right" height="138" alt="" />

-overlay renders ggplot2 or gt objects as well as code snippets into magick images, optionally adds a heads-up display (HUD) panel, applies perspective warps, and composites the result over a background image with optional transparency.
+overlay renders ggplot2 or gt objects as well as code snippets into magick image objects, optionally adds a heads-up display (HUD) panel border, applies perspective warps, and composites the result over a background image with optional transparency.

 This could be done quite easily in PowerPoint or other graphic design software, but writing this as a package lets us work with objects in our